Pale, Washed-Out Leaves on N'Joy Pothos

 - 1

-If the plant receives several hours of strong direct sun daily, move it to a spot with bright, indirect light or filtered sun instead.
+If the plant receives several hours of strong direct sun daily, move it to a spot with bright, indirect light or filtered sun instead, watching over the following weeks for whether new growth comes in with better color saturation.

 - 2

-If a couple of months of active growth have passed without any feeding, mix a diluted liquid fertilizer into the next watering — N'Joy's smaller share of chlorophyll-bearing tissue per leaf means it has less margin to coast on stored nutrients than a solid-green pothos would.
+If a couple of months of active growth have passed without any feeding, mix a diluted liquid fertilizer into the next watering, since N'Joy's smaller share of chlorophyll-bearing tissue per leaf gives it less margin to coast on stored nutrients than a solid-green pothos would have.

 - 3

-Give new growth several weeks to show improved color after correcting light or feeding, since existing pale leaves won't change color themselves.
+Give new growth several weeks to show improved color after correcting light or feeding, since existing pale leaves won't change color themselves once they've fully expanded and hardened off.

 - 4

-Watch the green sections specifically as new leaves unfurl — a return to deep, saturated green next to crisp white is the clearest sign the correction is working, more telling than overall brightness.
+Watch the green sections specifically as new leaves unfurl, since a return to deep, saturated green next to crisp white is the clearest sign the correction is working, more telling on this cultivar than overall brightness across the whole leaf.

 Prevention

-- Provide bright, indirect light with only gentle, limited direct sun exposure
+- Provide bright, indirect light with only gentle, limited direct sun exposure, favoring morning light over harsh afternoon sun

 - Fertilize on a modest schedule during the growing months rather than skipping feeding altogether, since a cultivar with less green surface area has smaller nutrient reserves to draw on when it's missed

-- Monitor new growth periodically to catch a color trend early
+- Monitor new growth periodically to catch a color trend early, before an entire flush of leaves comes in pale

 Quick Summary